dotnet/WatsonTcp/README.md

 - Configurable connect timeout in WatsonTcpClient
 - Clients can now connect via SSL without a certificate
 - Big thanks to @MrMikeJJ for his extensive commits and pull requests
+- Bugfix for graceful disconnect through dispose (thank you @mikkleini!)

 ## Test Applications